Behavioral Health Services

 These intensive short-term services help enable a loved one with mental illness to continue to live in their home or in a comfortable environment to them.

 Our CPST services support a partnership between your loved one and their caseworker, helping to develop a person-centered treatment plan which will assist your loved one in managing their mental health conditions.
 The case manager can support your loved one in making connections to psychiatric and medical care, housing and other entitlements which will help improve their quality of life and independence.
 As a part of the treatment plan, a case manager will determine the number of sessions that are needed to address your loved one’s specific needs.

 Our one-on-one counseling sessions provide support from licensed social workers to loved ones who are experiencing issues due to concerns such as chronic illness, trauma, grief, loss, relationship problems or ongoing mental health issues.

 This program is designed to provide intensive three-hour group therapy for a loved one living with a severe mental illness, or one who has been discharged from a psychiatric hospital but is still in need of intensive therapy.
-Group sessions run five days a week, Monday-Friday from 9:30 a.m to 12:30 p.m.
+Group sessions are suspended at this time.

 The program consists of face-to-face group therapy provided by licensed mental health professionals who can address the individualized needs of your loved one such as:

 - Conflict resolution